 - Certified completion of the OPTION 2 CSU Breadth Requirements [PDF] or OPTION 3 Intersegmental General Education Transfer Curriculum (IGETC) [PDF] Please consult with a counselor for more information.

 What is an Associates of Art for Transfer (AA-T) or Associates of Science for Transfer (AS-T)?

 The AA-T or AS-T (also known as AD-T: Associates Degree for Transfer) is intended for students who plan to complete a bachelor’s degree in a similar major at a California State University (CSU) campus.
 Students completing these AD-T are guaranteed admission to the CSU system, but not to a particular campus or major.

 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.

 - By following this degree pattern, you will complete OPTION 2 CSU Breadth Requirements [PDF].

 - You will be CSU General Education Certified – This will appear on your official GWC transcript.

 - You will be ready to apply to the CSU.

 - You will have completed the Major Preparatory Requirements for your degree program.

-The Course Substitution Form MAY NOT be used for courses being used toward an AA-T or AS-T. Students attempting to fulfill AA-T/AS-T requirements with coursework from other colleges or institutions must speak with a counselor for evaluation.
+Please Note: The Course Substitution Form may not be used for courses being used toward an AD-T. Students attempting to fulfill AD-T requirements with coursework from other colleges or institutions must speak with a counselor for evaluation.